Mubashir-Ul-Hassan/KisanBot/README.md

 <a id="license"></a>
 ## 📜 License

-This project was built as a final project submission for an AI application development course.
+This project was built as a final project submission for an ACT AI (Awareness, Competency & Tools Training for Artificial Intelligence) course.
 It is original work solving a real problem for Pakistani farming communities.

 *No open-source license has been declared yet — consider adding one (MIT, Apache-2.0, etc.) if you'd like others to reuse or build on this code.*